-The Acacia Park CSO Drainage District applied for and received a grant to further develop an Asset Management Plan (AMP) for its combined sewerage collection and treatment system through the Michigan Department of Environmental Quality's (MDEQ) Stormwater, Wastewater and Asset Management (SAW) program.
-Because the SAW program was funded through monies appropriated for water quality, other related infrastructure systems, such as drinking water, were not eligible for funding through the grant, but are considered in analysis and recommendations where appropriate.
+The Walled Lake-Novi WWTP applied for and received a grant to further develop an AMP for its sanitary system through the MDEQ's SAW program.
+Since the SAW program was funded through monies appropriated for water quality, other related infrastructure systems such as drinking water, were not eligible for funding through the grant, but are considered in analysis and recommendations where appropriate.

-The Acacia Park CSO Drainage District was established pursuant to Chapter 20 of the Michigan Drain Code of 1956.
-As such, it is governed by the Drainage Board of the Acacia Park CSO Drainage District and the is operated and maintained by the Oakland County Water Resources Commissioner (WRC) in accordance with applicable provisions of the Drain Code.
-The WRC has various tools used to manage the assets it owns or operates and maintains, including a GIS geodatabase, collaborative asset management system, hydraulic models, condition assessment methods, risk and prioritization models, capacity studies, asset deterioration models, and an operating and capital improvement project prioritization model.
-These tools are used to guide the short and long-term strategies for WRC to operate the various systems in a sustainable manner that meets the required level of service, with a focus on prioritizing assets that are most critical and being cost-effective.
-The funding strategy for each fund is also evaluated annually through WRC's "Long-Term Plan" (LRP) process that includes a review of the current rate structure, fund balances and anticipated future funding needs.
+The Walled Lake-Novi WWTP is owned by the WRC (Act 342) and is operated and maintained by the WRC.
+The WRC has various tools it uses to manage the assets it owns or operates and maintains, including a Geographic Information System (GIS) geodatabase, collaborative asset management system, hydraulic models, condition assessment methods, risk and prioritization models, capacity studies, asset deterioration models, and an operating and capital improvement project prioritization model.
+These tools are used to guide the short- and long-term strategies for WRC to operate the various systems in a sustainable manner that meets the required Level of Service (LOS), with a focus on prioritizing assets that are most critical, and being cost-effective.
+The funding strategy for each fund is also evaluated annually through WRC's "Long-Term Plan" (LRP) process that includes a review of the current rate structure, fund balances, and anticipated future funding needs.

-The WRC "Common to All" approach was generally followed with in development of the asset management plan for this system.
+The WRC "Common to All" approach was generally followed within development of the asset management plan for this system.
 The following is a summary of the AMP, as required by the grant, which includes a brief discussion of the five major AMP components, a list of the plan's major identified assets, and contact information for the grant.